sandraromerop/D1D2_Dopamine/README.md

 - **`drugs_from_biophysical_simulations`**
   - Performs the biophysical simulations of dopamine release and receptor occupancy performed by adding an additional D2 receptor agonist (bromocriptine)
-  - The simulations were done to reproduce the effects of bromocriptine on reversal learning in the study: **Cools, R., Frank M.J., Gibbs S., Miyakawa A., Jagust W. & D'Esposito M.  Striatal dopamine predicts outcome-specific reversal learning and its sensitivity to dopaminergic drug administration.
-J. Neurosci.
-29, 1538–1543 (2009)**
+  - The simulations were done to reproduce the effects of bromocriptine on reversal learning in the study from Cools et al, 2009 (3)

 - **`plot_drugs_from_biophysical_simulations`**
   - Plots the results from the biophysical simulations of dopamine release and receptor occupancy performed by adding an additional D2 receptor agonist (bromocriptine)